agusriscos/toxicity-estimator/README.md

 # Toxicity Estimator
-A NLP system to score toxicity in between comments
+NLP system to score toxicity in social media comments

 **NOTE** This project contains material that many will find offensive or hateful; however this cannot be avoided owing to the nature of the work.